Denis-Kazakov/GoogleNgrams/README.md

+﻿# THIS IS WORK IN PROGRESS

-﻿Phrase frequencies in Google Books
+# Phrase frequencies in Google Books

 It was a study project on the Data Scientist upskilling course at School 21 (https://edu.21-school.ru/).
 Project task was to find an API in the Internet and create a web-service using Flask, FastAPI or a Telegram bot.